Economics (ECON)

 ECON 3042 Applied Global Business Learning (AGBL) - Micro Business Virtual Consulting Experience (3 credits)

 An opportunity to experience real time consulting virtually with struggling businesses around the world.
 Each class connects students, faculty and business leaders with motivated entrepreneurs in the developing world.
 Students foster sustainable business solutions while preserving cultural ideals with the ultimate goal of improving the lives of those involved in the small business or micro-enterprises.
 Applied Global Business Learning is a chance for students of all majors to gain experience with developing country businesses and engage in a unique cultural understanding.
-Each service-learning project focuses on a new business endeavor.

 Level of Study: Undergraduate